jorobledo/2025-03-03-hida-online/slides/08_collaborating.md

 - `git remote set-url [name] [newurl]` changes the URL that is associated with the remote.
 This is useful if it has moved.
 - `git remote rename [oldname] [newname]` changes the local alias by which a remote is known - its name.
-For example, one could use this to change `upstream` to `alfred`.

 ---